-The instrument model and software version will show briefly, then the display will look like Image on next page.
-(Values shown may be different)
+The instrument model and software version will show briefly, then the display will look like Image below (values shown may be different).

 If an error is displayed instead of the temperature values, please check the connection of the temperature probes.